 The LeMans unit from Kessebohmer was named after the race track in France for its shape.
 It's inherited name around the design office is the "Peanut" or "Bean".
 Whatever you want to call it, it is one of my favorites.

 02 of 04

 Half Lazy Susan Shelves

-Many cabinet manufacturers have a units available to fit a blind corner cabinet.
-Rev-A-Shelf is one of the major manufactures (and one of my personal favorites) who makes this unit.
+Many cabinet manufacturers have units available to fit a blind corner cabinet.
+Rev-A-Shelf is one of the major manufacturers (and one of my personal favorites) who makes this unit.
 It can be made of wood or plastic with 2 half-moon or half circles that glide along a side pole.
 Most shelves operate individually and can be pulled half way or all the way out.
 Some also swivel out toward the user.
 These are nice units and are in most cases, the least costly option.

 03 of 04